shabbyrobe/amiss/doc/mapper/annotation.rst

 ``type``

     Optional type for the field.
-If this is not specified, the ``defaultFieldType`` class level attribute is used.
+If this is not specified, the ``fieldType`` class level attribute is used.
 See :doc:`types` for more details.

     The value for ``type`` can be a string representing a type handler::